TheoCavinato/PGMatch/README.md

     --llr Example_output/llr.individual_x_genome.tsv.gz
 ```

-and then convert it to a probability of a match:
+and then converting it into a probability of a match:

 ```bash
 Rscript llr2probas.r --llr Example_output/llr.individual_x_genome.tsv.gz \